ajayrawatt001/Git-Tut/README.md

 21. git add . -> this command will add all file from working repo to staging area

-Note : The name of the remote connection is always used to establish communction between the repos
+Note : The name of the remote connection is always used to establish communction between the repos.